(Chinese stir-fried cabbage)

-- Adding Meat: Stir fry some chopped chicken or diced bacon with the garlic and ginger before adding the cabbage.
+- Adding meat: Stir fry some chopped chicken or diced bacon with the garlic and ginger before adding the cabbage.
 It is also very common to add shrimp to the dish.
 Soak 2 tablespoons of dried shrimp in hot water for about 10 minutes.
 Drain, squeeze dry and chop finely.
 Add to the hot oil with the garlic and ginger.

-- Other Vegetables: Substitute Chinese bok choy, gai lan, mustard greens or other greens if you like.
+- Other vegetables: Substitute Chinese bok choy, gai lan, mustard greens or other greens if you like.
 Stir fry some chopped shiitake or button mushrooms after adding the garlic and ginger and before you add the cabbage for added color and flavor.

 - Sauce: Add 1 to 2 teaspoons of sugar along with the soy sauce for a sweet touch.
-A little chicken broth can be spashed on at the end along with the soy sauce.
+A little chicken broth can be splashed on at the end along with the soy sauce.